arvikachristy/BattleShip/README.md

 BattleShip
 ======
-What this **BattleShip Movement tracker** does is to track the movement of the ships within the game.
+**BattleShip Movement tracker** is a tool to track the movement of the ships within the game input.

 ## How it works
 Consider a square board of size N. Each cell can either be empty or be occupied by a ship.
 The